Old colorful colonial buildings with an old Classic American car driving past

 Yes, Havana is a safe destination, including for solo female travelers.

-I have walked around on my own, alone as a woman, at all hours of the day (and night) with no concerning incidents.
-You can read more under FAQs at the end!
+I have walked around on my own, alone as a solo traveling woman, at all hours of the day (and night), with no concerning incidents.
+You can read more about safety in the FAQs section at the end!

 Havana in A Day for Sightseeing Lovers